 Not too long ago my social media feed was filled with people making fun of a young woman who anonymously wrote about her realization that she, had she been alive in the 1970s, could have been a victim of the serial killer Ted Bundy.
 This was based on her watching the Netflix documentary about him and realizing she looked like most of his victims.
 Most people were offended at the self-centered tone of her writing, which glossed over the very real deaths of dozens of young women by his hands to worry about something she was long out of danger in experiencing for herself.
 But it also reminded me of my very own “Ted Bundy” experience as a kid, so I can’t be completely offended.

 To set this up: My grandfather gave my mom a subscription to the Reader’s Digest every year as a Christmas gift, and I would inhale every issue that arrived before my mom could get her hands on it.
-One issue, probably published in 1980 or ’81, had a condensed version of either the book, The Stranger Beside Me, by Ann Rule or an article based on the book, which details Bundy’s murderous life.
+One issue, published in 1981, had a condensed version of To Catch A Killer: The Search for Ted Bundy, by Nathan M. Adams.
 I was transfixed by the story, particularly how his victims tended to be young women with dark hair parted in the center (mine was also parted in the center, though auburn and in pigtails at the time).
 There were pictures of his victims and also pictures of Bundy himself, who was presented as a master of changing his looks by growing his hair long, cutting it short, changing up his facial hair, and losing/gaining weight to throw law enforcement off his trail.

 I was headed to my bus stop, which was across the street and a few houses down from my own.
 I had just stepped from the side of my garage onto the street level, when I saw the man: a tall, scruffy, thin white guy with dark hair.
 I don’t remember the time of year but I think he was wearing a knit hat.
 He was close to my bus stop and dragging garbage cans across the street to make it easier for the garbage truck to take everyone’s garbage away.